ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 Furthermore `disabled` and `focused` state will also be supported by the component.

+Whenever the loading of the wafer data (can and will happen in case we have many dies to present) takes more time to load, we will add only the chrome of the wafer map into the DOM.

 ### Accessibility

 Important: this is out of scope for the current implementation.\